Anything-Code/internet-and-network-technologies/exam-prep.md

 ### Find out on a /30 Network: Host / Subnet / Broadcast

 ### Create a Subnet!
-Given: Network with mask and minimum of Hosts or Subnets wanted.
+Given: Network with mask and minimum of Hosts or Subnets wanted

 Find out: which Class / Public or Private / are there any special functions?